 There’s a belief that websites only benefit from dofollow links.
-Dofollow links are like votes that are passed on to search engines.
+Dofollow link building are like votes that are passed on to search engines.
 These links let search engines know the website has its seal of approval, so the links actually help the linked website improve its domain authority score.
 Nofollow links block the credit, meaning the site doesn’t endorse the linked site.
 In other words, nofollow links don’t improve your site’s domain authority.

 The lack of credit is why website and blog owners cringe every time they get a nofollow link.
 That’s a mistake, though.
 Nofollow links might not give your site credit to use to increase your domain authority, but in many ways, these links are just as powerful as dofollow links.